hogeschool/SAD_minor/Assessment.md

 * The report must contain a todo-list for the practical part of the project
 * Generally, good papers consist of x pages //FIXME

+When the document didn't fail, the assessors will grade the document using [Curved Grading](https://en.wikipedia.org/wiki/Grading_on_a_curve).

+### Curved Grading with the final report

+//FIXME: Dit moet aangepast worden naar het praktische gedeelte

+For part 2, 3 and 4, the assessment of the background research paper as well as the final report will be done using 'Curved Grading'.

+The initial grade ('pass'/'fail') will be done according:

+* The report must be written in flawless English
+* The report must be written according to the template of Guiseppe //FIXME
+* The report must be written using academic papers, with the use of references
+* The report must contain a research-question, and the report must sketch the theoretical background
+* The report must contain a todo-list for the practical part of the project
+* Generally, good papers consist of x pages //FIXME

+When the document didn't fail, the assessors will grade the document using [Curved Grading](https://en.wikipedia.org/wiki/Grading_on_a_curve).

 ### Total grade

 The total grade is the average of Part 1, Part 2, Part 3, and Part 4, provided all are >= 4.0.
 A pass is a total of >= 5.5.
 No rounding is done before determining the pass grade.
 The final grade is rounded to one grade after the dot.
 Retakes from the perspective of a fail are arranged as retakes or reparations of all individual grades.
 This means that the student gets a second chance for all components.
 In case of a failure for the minor, the complete minor can be retaken in its entirety the year after, but without necessarily having a right to attend class.